rolazar/level-1-course-content/week-4/day-2/day-2-assignment.md

 5. **Submission**

-    - Zip the "JS_Day2_Assignment" folder.
+    - Zip the "JS_Arrays_Assignment" folder.
     - In the card with the label "Your work" click on the "+ Add or create."
     - Within that dropdown click file, and attach your zipped folder.
     - Click the submit button.
       **or**
-    - If you are using Replit for your assignments, submit the link to your Replit assignment in the card with the label "JS_Day2_Assignment".
+    - If you are using Replit for your assignments, submit the link to your Replit assignment in the card with the label "JS_Arrays_Assignment".

 ## Rubric